More Bang for the Buck: Improving the Inference of Large Language Models at a Fixed Budget using Reset and Discard (ReD): Abstract

 \section{Abstract}

 The performance of large language models (LLMs) on verifiable tasks is usually measured by pass@$k$, the probability of answering a question correctly at least once in $k$ trials.
 At a fixed budget, a more suitable metric is coverage@cost, the average number of unique questions answered as a function of the total number of attempts.
 We connect the two metrics and show that the empirically-observed power-law behavior in pass@$k$ leads to a sublinear growth of the coverage@cost (diminishing returns).
-To solve this problem, we propose Reset-and-Discard (ReD), a query method of LLMs that increases coverage@cost for any given budget, regardless of the pass@$k$ form.
+To solve this problem, we propose Reset-and-Discard (ReD), a query method of LLMs that increases coverage@cost for a given budget, regardless of the pass@$k$ form.
 Moreover, given a pass@$k$, we can quantitatively predict the savings in the total number of attempts using ReD.
-If pass@$k$ is not available for the model, ReD can infer its power-law exponent.
-Experiments on three LLMs using HumanEval demonstrate that ReD substantially reduces the required attempts, tokens, and USD cost to reach a desired coverage, while also offering an efficient way to measure inference power-laws.
+If pass@$k$ is not available for the model, ReD can infer its power-law exponent. {Experiments on three LLMs across coding (HumanEval), math (GSM8K), and reasoning (MMLU-Pro) benchmarks demonstrate that ReD substantially reduces the required attempts, tokens, and USD cost to reach a desired coverage, while also offering an efficient way to measure inference power-laws.
+ReD's advantage is maintained for imperfect verifiers and outperforms the tested allocation baselines. }